 The documentary Cowspiracy and this Ted Talk summarize the environmental and resulting starvation very clear:

-Impact 4: Help the animals
+Impact 4: Helps the Animals

-The ethical reasons behind eating less or no meat/eggs/dairy:
+The ethical reasons behind eating less or no meat/eggs/dairy

 - Animals are tortured and killed inhumanly